1# Definite Samba Guide

 Samba is a general term for various cultural manifestations that take place in Brazil.
 It’s a fruit of the African Diaspora and the interplay between different cultures within Brazil.
-Brazilian culture has produced many popular styles of music, and Samba is definitely is one of the most prominent.
+It originated in Bahia, in the Reconcavo region, and became one of the most important symbols of Brazilian Culture.

 Tinho Pequeno – Samba Master